Brewers vs. Orioles Player Props Betting Odds

 - Runs Prop: Over/Under 0.5 (Over Odds: +150)

-- Ryan Mountcastle has recorded 55 hits with 12 doubles, a triple, 11 home runs and 12 walks.
-He has driven in 39 runs with two stolen bases.
+- Adam Frazier has recorded 46 hits with 10 doubles, a triple, six home runs and 17 walks.
+He has driven in 24 runs with six stolen bases.

 |Opponent